Gavin Sheets Player Props: White Sox vs. Royals

 Gavin Sheets At The Plate

-- Sheets is hitting .264 with a double, four home runs and seven walks.
+- Sheets is batting .270 with a double, four home runs and nine walks.

-- He has homered in four games this year (16.0%), leaving the park in 5% of his chances at the plate.

-- Sheets has driven home a run in six games this season (24.0%), including more than one RBI in 12.0% of his games and producing three or more of his team's runs on three occasions..
+- Sheets will look to extend his four-game hitting streak.
+He's batting .294 with two homers over the course of his last games.

-- He has scored a run in eight of 25 games so far this year.
+- He has scored in nine games this year (34.6%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.